 Volunteers do not need any prior experience as we will teach you what you need to know.
-All we ask is that you are enthusiastic, self-motivated and interested in wildlife
+We only ask that you are enthusiastic, self-motivated and interested in wildlife.

 Animal Care- All the monkeys that live on site in both our short and long term rehabilitation enclosures need to be cared for daily.
 In teams of two or three people, daily animal care duties begin with cleaning all the enclosures, feeding and ensuring the days enrichment for the animals has been installed in the enclosures.
 The remainder of the day is spent providing further food bowls for the animals, collecting wild leaves and preparing enrichment.